Darkonia at Colliders

 There are numerous reasons to anticipate new interactions of dark matter particles.
 Most notably, explaining the observed dark matter abundance today typically requires dark matter interactions with particles of the Standard Model (SM) that govern their evolution in the early universe~\cite{Gondolo:1990dk}.
 On the other hand, inconsistencies in the interpretation of small-scale galaxy structures can be addressed if dark matter particles interact among themselves, see Ref.~\cite{Adhikari:2022sbh} for a review.
 Long-range interactions could be mediated by a massless force carrier, similar to the electromagnetic force between electrons and protons in atoms.
 Short-range interactions are usually mediated by a massive force carrier, akin to the one-pion exchanged Yukawa force between two nucleons in the Standard Model.
 If the force is attractive, dark matter particles can form a spectrum of dark bound states, dubbed darkonia in analogy with the quarkonia in the Standard Model.

 The existence of darkonia has significant effects on the dark matter phenomenology.
-Bound-state formation can enhance the dark matter annihilation cross section via the so-called Sommerfeld effect, with dramatic consequences on thermal freeze-out in the early universe and indirect dark matter detection today~\cite{Hisano:2004ds,Cirelli:2007xd,Arkani-Hamed:2008hhe}.
+Bound-state formation (in addition to the Sommerfeld effect) can enhance the dark matter annihilation cross section~\cite{vonHarling:2014kha}, with dramatic consequences on thermal freeze-out in the early universe and indirect dark matter detection today~\cite{Hisano:2004ds,Cirelli:2007xd,Arkani-Hamed:2008hhe,Binder:2023ckj}.
 In direct detection experiments, bound states of a dark matter particle and a nucleus can mediate resonant scattering, leading to an enhanced modulation signal~\cite{Pospelov:2008qx,Bai:2009cd}.
 In this work, we focus on the impact of bound-state formation on the third main method of dark matter searches: production and decay at colliders.
 Unlike conventional dark matter searches for invisible particles through missing energy, the production of dark bound states at colliders typically results in a characteristic pattern of visible particles in the final state.
 Darkonium decays generate new signatures, many of which are not covered by current searches.

 In this work, we map out the landscape of darkonium signatures at colliders.
 Focusing on feebly interacting dark matter with GeV-to-TeV masses, we calculate the production and decay of darkonia made of fermion constituents for three representative models.
 In this way, we cover a wide range of possible darkonium signatures at proton-proton and electron-positron colliders, with direct applications at the Large Hadron Collider (LHC) and the flavor experiment Belle II.